Updated 18 August 2021

 - United Kingdom

-The government has also updated the list of countries classified as safe to travel under the list- “Level 1: COVID-19 Low.”
+The government has also updated the list of countries classified as safe to travel under the list- “Level 1: COVID-19 Low.”.
+Travellers are still advised to be fully vaccinated before travel to these destinations.

 Considering the COVID-19 situation, different governments have laid out their respective protocols for passengers arriving at their airports.
 Before you travel, make sure to read and understand the complete guidelines of the country you are travelling to and comply with the same so as to ease your travel plans.